7 Nursing Communication Skills for Introverts

 Leverage these traits to improve nursing communication with patients.
 In a hospital setting, family and patients need to feel that someone is really listening to them, making those introverted nursing communication skills super-valuable.

 Jessica Simmons, a retired nurse who is also an introvert, says listening was one of the most important things she did for patients.
 She also said she avoided small talk but didn't rush right into medical things either.

 "I just asked questions I thought might be important to them so that they could get comfortable with me first," she says.
 "Stuff like do you have any kids, what do you do for a living.
 That doesn't feel like small talk to me if it matters to the patient."

 3. Don't Be Afraid to Pause or Gather your Thoughts

 Introverts often want to think about what they're going to say before they say it.
 But a nurse pausing too long before answering a question can be alarming to patients or families.

 When you need a moment, this tips for nursing communication with patients into action: Say you need a moment.
 Say something like, "This is a complex concept, so I just want to take a minute to ensure I'm explaining it the best way possible."

 4. Use Built-in Breaks from Patients and Staff Wisely

-One of the biggest differences between extroverts and introverts is that introverts tend to recharge with personal quiet time or time spent with one other person.
+One of the biggest differences between extroverts and introverts is that introverts tend to recharge personal quiet time or time spent with one other person.

-Introverts aren't actually shy and they don't all dislike being around others, but if you're an introverted nurse, a shift full of constant noise, stimulation and interaction can be exhausting.
+Introverts aren't actually shy, and they don't all dislike being around others, but if you're an introverted nurse, a shift full of constant noise, stimulation and interaction can be exhausting.